WebPraktikos/universal-resume/README.md

 Starting Point
 ---------

 `docs/index.html` is the main content file.
-Add pages, sections, subsection, and other parts, by copy-pasting HTML.
+By copying HTML: add pages, sec­tions, subsection, and other parts.

 `npm run build` will make **docs** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (free registration required beforehand).
 Also, with additionally running `git add docs/styles.css -f` and committing changes, it’s ready for the push to GitHub and integration with GitHub Pages.
 It may take some time for changes to occur.
 GitHub Pages are set by configuring `Settings → Options → GitHub Pages → Source → /docs` (free for public repos).